-- Student is placed on a 3-week re-engagement program that consists of: - Individual meeting to develop the plan - Weekly check in with the advisor to discuss plan progress - If the student successfully complies with the probation plan for three weeks, then the student will graduate off the plan. - If the student does not comply with the plan, the student will be referred to Tier 4.
+- Student is placed on a 2-week re-engagement program that consists of: - Individual meeting to develop the plan - Weekly check in with the advisor or teacher to discuss plan progress - If the student successfully complies with the probation plan for at least two weeks, the student may graduate off the plan. - If the student does not comply with the plan, the student may be subject to withdrawal.